 Legalisation of documents from Portugal for use in the Netherlands

 You can use certain documents from Portugal immediately in the Netherlands.
 Other documents need to be legalised first by the Portuguese authorities.
-This is done with a special stamp called an apostille.
+This is done with an apostille.

 Who can have documents legalised?